Knowledge · Germany to USA 2026

 Defence and dual-use.
 ITAR (22 CFR 120-130) governs defence-articles exports.
 EAR (15 CFR 730-774) governs dual-use.
 CMMC 2.0 final-rule rollout requires defined cybersecurity-control levels for DoD contractors handling FCI and CUI.
 NIST SP 800-171 is the underlying CUI control set.
 German defence firms (Rheinmetall, Diehl, Hensoldt, KMW, MTU Aero, Diehl Defence, Lürssen, TKMS) entering US DoD procurement face ITAR, EAR, CMMC, and US-domiciled cleared-personnel requirements.

 Cloud and federal IT.
 ISO 27001 does not equal FedRAMP.
 FedRAMP comes at Low, Moderate, and High; DoD Impact Levels IL2, IL4, IL5, IL6 layer on top.
-SAP NS2, Siemens, and Software AG North America each navigate the US side.
+SAP NS2, Siemens, and Software AG North America each work through the US side.
 A German cloud or SaaS operator with only ISO 27001 and SOC 2 is not at FedRAMP-eligibility for federal workloads.

 ?